kimmobrunfeldt/basicbro/readme.md

 When developing new stuff to this bot, search HOWTO section below.

-The basic functionality of irc bot.
+The basic functionality of IRC bot.
 Hilights:

     - Uses gevent, co-routine based Python networking library, http://www.gevent.org/